plus3it/watchmaker/docs/findings/el9.md

 * Even sites that _do_ use `rsyslog` to handle log-offloading, the scanners frequently look only for the log-destination `logcollector` - or similarly-generic destination-name - rather than the hostname, FQDN or IP address of the log-collection server

 It will be up to the system accreditor to know the site-specific implementation-requirements and validate accordingly

+# Add noexec Option to /tmp

+**Invalid Finding:**

+If the scan-target implements the `/tmp` filesystem as a (`tmpfs`) pseudofileystem &ndash; or otherwise implements the `/tmp` filesystem's mount-options by way of a systemd options file &ndash; some scanners will fail to properly detect that the STIG-specified mount-options have been configured.

 # Configure Multiple DNS Servers in /etc/resolv.conf